 This section of our website is dedicated to educating Maryland voters about how State and local election officials protect election systems and data.
 Securing systems and data is a continuous effort in Maryland’s elections community, and the systems and data we use are protected by the industry accepted best practices for critical information systems.
 We hope that this information is useful and assures you that Maryland’s election officials are serious about protecting our election systems and data and voters can be confident about the integrity of the election process.

 Each election system is designed and used differently.
-As result, the risks of each system and how we mitigate those risks are different.
+As a result, the risks of each system and how we mitigate those risks are different.

 Generally, we use a multilayer defense or “defense in depth” to protect election systems and voter data.
-Simply put, we use various tools to protect the systems – one check verifies another check and redundancies exist to protect and restore system and data.
+Simply put, we use various tools to protect the systems – one check verifies another check and redundancies exist to protect and restore systems and data.

 - We take advantage of the cybersecurity services offered by the Department of Homeland Security (DHS).

-- We regularly perform software updates and verify that local election officials’ computers are also updated.
+- We regularly perform software updates and verify that local election officials computers are also updated.